Haaxor1689/shaping-extended-mod/README.md

 - **Siding** (can be rotated) - a flooring for your walls
 - **Mini Block** (can be rotated and flipped) - a centered mini block that support 8 rotations instead of just 4

-> **Side Slabs** are coming in the Early Access release and that's why I decided not to add them.

 ## Extended hammers capabilities

 Hammers are getting a set of new functions on their left click depending on what shaped block you are looking at.